patel-anshuman/patel-anshuman/README.md

 # Hi, I am Anshuman Patel 👋

 ## 👨🏻‍💼 About Me
-I'm a Full Stack Web Developer based in Sambalpur, Odisha, with expertise in MERN stack.
-My goal is to create intuitive, functional, and beautiful web applications that make a positive impact in the lives of users.
+A Full Stack Web Developer based in Sambalpur, Odisha, with expertise in MERN stack have the goal to create intuitive, functional, and beautiful web applications that make a positive impact in the lives of users.

 ## 🧠 Skills
 ### Technical: